 #1) "So-in-so" says this is the best lens ever!
 It has insane sharpness from corner to corner wide-open, zero distortion, bokeh balls that melt in your mouth, focus helicals made from premium-grade unobtainium greased with oil from unborn sperm whales...yadda...yadda...yadda...

 Even if this was all true, remember that "so-in-so" is only one person with their own subjective viewpoint, and their own unique circumstances.
 This is not to say that you should not pay attention to the reviews of others; they can be very helpful, but only when you appraise them in light of your own needs.
 It's also wise to analyze how said reviewer arrived at their conclusions.
 Did they elaborate on what type of standards they were using to evaluate the lens and the conditions that they were using it in?
 Buying (or not buying) a lens on the sole basis of one person's opinion is a risky proposition.
 Being aware that most reviews are of a single copy of a particular lens is very important, too.
-There is this annoying thing called "sample variation" that basically means that there will almost always be be lousy copies of a given lens and outstanding copies due to manufacturing anomalies.
+There is this annoying thing called "sample variation" that basically means that there will always be be lousy copies of a given lens and outstanding copies due to manufacturing tolerances.
 Another crucial factor, dealing as we are almost entirely with used lenses in this context, is how hard of a life the lens has lived (e.g. dropping or smacking lenses into solid objects rarely improves performance).
 It is the smart thing, therefore, to look at several reviews, if possible, to determine the overall reputation of a particular optic.
 Keep in mind, too, that there is no guarantee that your particular copy of a lens will be lousy, average, or outstanding.
 This is one of the trial and error things that cannot be avoided, especially with used lenses.
 Be warned, it may take a few tries to get a good copy.

 #2) Buying a lens based only on its specifications.
 This doesn't mean ignoring specifications completely, but restricting yourself to only constant aperture f/2.8 zooms or f/1.4 and faster primes, or some other quantitative measurement, merely for the sake of the numbers, is very likely going to be a waste of resources.
 Packing a bag full of such high-speed lenses is definitely going to take more energy.
 Which may be fine with you, if they satisfy a real need, not just a numeric one :-).

 It seems like, these days, we want everything reduced to numbers that denote the desirability of manufactured goods, from dishwashers to diapers.
 To a certain extent, specifications can reveal valuable information about a lens, how it relates to other lenses, and features that may be useful to you.
-The danger lies in putting all of your eggs into the specs basket.
+The danger lies in putting all of your eggs into the numbers basket.
 Because so much of our interaction with lenses is based on what they show to our eye (something that is not yet quantifiable, and probably will not be so for quite some time), the eye-test should take precedence over numbers on paper (or a screen).
 There is also the matter of determining which specifications should have greater priority for your personal situation.

 #3) Favoring quantity over quality.
 You will be far better off financially, creatively, and your back and knees will be much happier if you have a few quality lenses that actually fit your needs and style rather than a bunch of middling lenses that cover every focal length.
 There are so many choices when it comes to focal lengths for both primes and zooms that it is very easy to get caught up in trying to have the "perfect" lens for every situation and covering every focal length.
 The reality is, for most of us, that this is: a) not economically viable, b) not physically viable to carry around for any length of time, and c) a surefire way to get bogged down in thinking about equipment rather than actually taking and making images.